GIT First Time Applying in Canada

 To apply for registration as a geoscientist-in-training, you are required to have the equivalent of graduation from a 4-year full-time bachelors program in applied science, engineering, geoscience, science or technology.
 If you do not have an undergraduate degree in geoscience with courses that satisfy the syllabus requirements, you may be assigned academic examinations and/or an interview.

 - You have an undergraduate geoscience degree and at least 7 years of geoscience experience in professional charge.
-The decision to grant a reduction or an exemption is based on a detailed review of your academics, experience, references, and possibly a 1-hour interview held at our office.
+The decision to grant a reduction or an exemption is based on a detailed review of your academics, experience, references, and if necessary, a 1-hour remote interview held virtually.

 In order to become a registrant of Engineers and Geoscientists BC you must be of good character and repute.
 Good character connotes moral and ethical strength and includes integrity, candor, honesty and trustworthiness.
 All of our registrants are held accountable to a Code of Ethics that governs the way an individual practices his or her profession.
 We will review the information provided in your application to ensure that you meet these standards.